 Workshop provides tips for gardening, transplanting

-The workshop will be led by Birdsfoot Organic Farm & CSA coordinator and market gardener Dulli Tengeler, and will be held near Canton.
-Registration with the Local Living Venture is required due to limited space.
+For anyone who seeks the basics on how to grow vegetables and flowers from scratch, this is an opportunity to learn the basics of planting seeds, transplanting seedlings and much more from one of the most experienced organic gardeners in the region.
+The workshop will be led by Birdsfoot Organic Farm & CSA coordinator and market gardener Dulli Tengeler and will be held near Canton.

 Start the conversation, or Read more at Ogdensburg Courier-Observer/Journal.